Walong

 Walong is an administrative town and the headquarters of eponymous circle in the Anjaw district in eastern-most part of Arunachal Pradesh state in India.
 It also has a small cantonment of the Indian Army.
 Walong is on banks of Lohit River, which enters India 35 km north of Walong at India-China LAC at Kaho pass.

 Walong is also the easternmost town in mainland India.
 It is 20 km south of Kibithu, 60 km west of Diphu Pass (near India-China-Myanmar tri-junction), and 90 km north of district headquarter at Hawai.
 Anjaw district was carved out of Lohit District in 2004.

 Geography

 Walong lies on the west bank of the Lohit River, a tributary of the Brahmaputra, approximately 20 kilometres south of the Tibetan border.
 The forest around Walong is rich in wildlife.
 Rare mammals such as Mishmi takin, Red goral and Leaf muntjac occurs while among birds there is the rare Sclater's Monal.
 A flying squirrel, the Mishmi Hills Giant Flying Squirrel (Petaurista mishmiensis) also occurs in this district.

 History

-The enquiries of British officials in 1911 revealed that Walong had been established by Miju Mishmis many years earlier for cattle-rearing and as a refuge for Tibetans who came down or ran away from the north.
+The enquiries of British officials in 1911 revealed that Walong had been established by Miju Mishmi many years earlier for cattle-rearing and as a refuge for Tibetans who came down or ran away from the north.
 In the vicinity of Walong, several abandoned villages were found, where Tibetans had lived and then returned to Tibet.